zepto-lang/zepto/README.md

 **Language Features soon to be implemented:**
 * Local variables
+* call/cc
+* Macros
+* Foreign Function Interface to C and Haskell

 The help message gives a pretty good overview over what's included by now:
 ```